nicholasjackson/fake-service/README.md

 Environment variables:
   UPSTREAM_URIS  default: no default
-       Comma separated URIs of the upstream services to call EXTERNAL_SERVICE_URIS  default: no default
-       Comma separated URIs of the external services to call UPSTREAM_WORKERS  default: '1'
+       Comma separated URIs of the upstream services to call UPSTREAM_WORKERS  default: '1'
-       Number of parallel workers for calling upstreams, defualt is 1 which is sequential operation SERVER_TYPE  default: 'http'
+       Number of parallel workers for calling upstream services, default is 1 which is sequential operation UPSTREAM_REQUEST_BODY  default: no default
+       Request body to send to send with upstream requests, NOTE: UPSTREAM_REQUEST_SIZE and UPSTREAM_REQUEST_VARIANCE are ignored if this is set
+  UPSTREAM_REQUEST_SIZE  default: '0'
+       Size of the randomly generated request body to send with upstream requests UPSTREAM_REQUEST_VARIANCE  default: '0'
-       Service type: [http or grpc], default:http.
-Determines the type of service HTTP or gRPC MESSAGE  default: 'Hello World'
+       Percentage variance of the randomly generated request body MESSAGE  default: 'Hello World'
-       Message to be returned from service, can either be a string or valid JSON NAME  default: 'Service'
+       Message to be returned from service, can either be a string or valid JSON.
+To display content in the UI, valid HTML can be included in this variable.
+  NAME  default: 'Service'
        Name of the service
   LISTEN_ADDR  default: '0.0.0.0:9090'